mathjax/MathJax/docs/html/_sources/config-files.txt

       errorSettings: { message: ["[Math Error]"] }
     });

-This turns off the MathJax contextual Message for Internet Explorer, since it can interfere with some screen readers.
+This turns off the MathJax contextual menu for Internet Explorer, since it can interfere with some screen readers.
 It also sets the zoom trigger to double-click, so that readers can see a larger version of the mathematics but double-clicking on any equation.